janeczku/docker-alpine-kubernetes/README.md

 [![Imagelayers](https://badge.imagelayers.io/janeczku/alpine-kubernetes:latest.svg)](https://imagelayers.io/?images=janeczku/alpine-kubernetes:latest 'Get your own badge on imagelayers.io') [![Docker Pulls](https://img.shields.io/docker/pulls/janeczku/alpine-kubernetes.svg?style=flat-square)](https://hub.docker.com/r/janeczku/alpine-kubernetes/)

-## About the local DNS resolver
+## Motivation
+Alpine Linux uses musl-libc and thus does not support the `search` keyword in resolv.conf.
+This absolutely breaks things in environments that rely on DNS service discovery (e.g. Kubernetes, Tutum.co, Consul).
+Additionally Alpine Linux deviates from the well established pardigm of always querying the primary DNS server first.
+This introduces problems in cases where the host is configured with multiple nameserver with inconsistent records (e.g. one Consul server and one recursing server).

+To overcome these issues Alpine-Kubernetes provides a lightweight (1.2 MB) local DNS server that replicates GNU libc's resolver logic and enables processes running in the container to properly resolve service names.

+## How it works

 On container start the DNS resolver parses the `nameserver` and `search` entries from the containers /etc/resolv.conf and configures itself as the primary nameserver for the container.
-When it receives DNS queries from local processes it resolves them according to the following conventions:
+DNS queries from local processes are resolved according to the following conventions:
 * The nameserver listed first in resolv.conf is the primary server.
 It is always queried first.
 * Hostnames are qualified by appending the domains configured by the `search` keyword in resolv.conf
 * Single-label hostnames (e.g.: "redis-master") are always qualified with search domain paths